 Where Shares are acquired under the SAP, dividends may be paid with respect to these Shares if the Company, in its discretion, declares a dividend.
-The maximum amount of dividends that the employee can reinvest in Dividend Shares is £1,500 per year.
-Any dividends received in excess of this amount will be subject to dividend income tax (but not NICs) in the United Kingdom (the applicable tax rate will depend on the employee's total income) and to U.S. federal income withholding tax (at a rate of 30%).
+Any dividends received in excess of this amount will be subject to dividend income tax (but not NICs) in the United Kingdom (the applicable tax rate will depend on the employee's total income) and to U.S. federal income withholding tax (at a rate of 28%).
 The employee may be entitled to reduce the U.S. federal income withholding tax rate (to 15%) provided that the appropriate certifications concerning domicile in the United Kingdom are provided as required by the United States Internal Revenue Service (i.e., Substitute Form W-8/BEN Certificate of Foreign Status and Instructions, available from the brokerage firm(s) retained by the Company).